 THREE SCHOLARSHIP RECIPIENTS IN MAY 2018 - 19

 CIDC built a home for Yerania's family in 2013.
 Since then she has attended Secondaria and been a very successful student maintaining over 80% average.
 She also studied English through CIDC's tutoring program and that helped her pass her exams to enter Prepatoria in September 2016.
 A CIDC scholarship pays for her tuition, books and materials so that this young woman can reach her potential.

 Cindy is also a member of a family CIDC built a home for in 2014.
 Her family struggles financially but her parents want Cindy to receive the education neither of them was able to access.
 They see her as being able to build a different life if she stays in school.
-In March 2017, Cindy enrolled in Prepatoria and is working hard to keep the required 80% average.
+In March 2017, Cindy enrolled in Prepatoria and has worked hard to keep the required 80% average.
 She needs about $100 per month for tuition, transportation, books and materials.
+In Spring 2019, Cindy will graduate Preppa and is hoping to continue at University.
 Please consider sponsoring Cindy with a monthly gift to the CIDC scholarship fund.

 UPDATE ON JORGE - May 2017

 Jorge comes from a very impoverished area of Puerto Vallarta.
 He left school in order to work and save money for university fees to pursue his studies in Architecture.
 Trouble was, he couldn't save enough on minimum wage jobs to help out his family and pay school fees and his own living expenses.
 From 2015, Jorge received a CIDC scholarship for his school fees, a new computer and some of his living expenses.
 He had a very successful year with excellent grades.
-Now he has started his final year.
-His financial support continues giving him the opportunity to work on environmental architecture that will make our world a better place.
+In October 2018, Jorge graduated with a Bachelor's Degree in Architechture. .
+He intends to work in environmental architecture that will make our world a better place.